- 1 Types of Adjectives

 - 1.9 Interrogative Adjectives

 - 1.12 Compound Adjectives

 - 2 Final Thoughts

-In English Grammar, the learners are so conscious of the adjective.
-So, you must be crystal clear that what is an adjective?
+In English grammar, the learners are very conscious of the adjective.
+So, you must be crystal clear about what an adjective is.
 What is the value of adjectives in English?
 We will discuss the types of adjectives in detail with multiple examples.
-With the help of which you can clear your concept.
+With the help of this, you can clear your concept.

 Moreover, there are various rules of adjectives through which you can develop better knowledge.
 After that, you will have a good grip on adjectives, either in speaking or writing.

 We will elaborate on all types of adjectives listed below one by one in detail with examples of adjectives to help you in a more in-depth awareness.

 - Comparative Adjectives